Aura Messaging Protocol (AMP)

 Multi-device authorities require support for concurrent message sends from different devices within the same authority.
 External parties cannot observe which device sent a message.
 All devices must converge to the same ratchet position after merging facts.

-Selective consistency requires both eventual consistency for message sends and strong agreement for epoch transitions.
+Selective consistency requires both eventual consistency for message sends and strong agreement for durable epoch transitions.
 The protocol cannot assume a central ordering service.

 Authorization integration requires every message send to pass through a guard chain before reaching the network.
 Authorization failure must prevent key derivation.
 Budget charges must be atomic with the send.